julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 [...snip]
 ```

-<p>This version seems to be vulnerable to an unauthenticated information disclosure issue.
+This version seems to be vulnerable to an unauthenticated information disclosure issue.
 There's an <a href="https://www.exploit-db.com/exploits/51334">exploit</a> available, but by reading its code we can see that it consists of calls to an API endpoint.
 We can exploit it with Curl or even rewrite the exploit in a different language if we feel like it.
-I'll use Curl.</p>
+I'll use Curl.

-<p>First, we can get information about the users:</p>
+First, we can get information about the users:

 ```bash
 curl -s "http://dev.devvortex.htb/api/index.php/v1/users?public=true" | jq